raguay/ModalFileManager-NWjs/README.md

 - Get Windows working
 - Get Linux tested and working
 - Get audio listening in the Extras Panel.
-- Extensions controled content in the Extras Panel.
 - Documentation!
 - Of course, bug fixing!